HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 There are a couple of surprises in here:

 * Support for other formats is there but ICO is still the go-to format for favicons on the web.
-* JPG is a relatively popular favicon format even though it may not yield the best results (or a comparatively large file size) for many favicon sizes.
+* JPG is a relatively popular favicon format even though it may not yield the best results (or a comparatively large weight) for many favicon sizes.
 * WebP is twice as popular as SVG!
 This might change, however, with [SVG favicon support](https://caniuse.com/link-icon-svg) improving.

 ### Button and input types